joergen7/erlang-red/README.md

 An architectural diagram of this interconnectedness would be probably be just as confusing as the code itself.

+**UPDATE**

+Having said the exact opposite above, here are some Erlang architectural descrptions of:

+- A [supervisor node](https://flows.red-erik.org/f/211405fa9e8a6f9b) supervising a function node
+- The challenges of [function node](https://flows.red-erik.org/f/1fd621a674360b5d) which must support timeouts, sub-processes and being supervised by a supervisor
+- How [link nodes](https://flows.red-erik.org/f/43e8af136f4d0fbe) deal with dynamic link calls - WIP, liable to be completed.

+These descrptions should be self-contained but perfection is boredom.

 Supported Nodes & Features
 ---